djc/runa/README.rst

    def main():
        print('hello, world')

-Make sure to use tab-based indentation; spaces are not currently supported.
+Make sure to use tabs for indentation.
 Now, run the compiler to generate a binary, then run it:

 .. code::